 Gen-Z’s expectations of technology are far higher than previous generations.
-If you don’t start implementing these essential four call center technologies into your business, you’re going to have serious trouble connecting with this generation of digital natives.
+If you don’t start implementing these four types of contact center technology into your business, you’re going to have serious trouble connecting with this generation of digital natives.

 Gen-Z Expects More from Technology than Previous Generations